Sanjiv-B-N/ocr-rcnn-jetson-button/README.md

     <img src="./src/button_recognition/scripts/ocr_rcnn_lib/demos/demo_10.jpg">

 Cascaded OCR-RCNN is designed for autonomous elevator manipulation, the goal of which is to enable the robot to autonomously operate elevators that are previously unvisited.
-This repository contains the perception part of my internship project with Ugo Inc. Till date, I have made the code compatible for higher versions of ubuntu, python, Tensorflow and Tensorrt.
+This repository contains the perception part of my internship project with Ugo Inc.

+### Updates

+1. Edited the tensorflow import to make it compatible with tensorflow v2.

+2. Identified outdated packages in the requirements and replaced them with equivalent ones.

+3. Altered inference script to check times for button detection and character recognition seperately

 ### Requirements